dmwm/CMSKubernetes/kubernetes/rucio/README.md

     cmsruciotest-mzvha4weztri-minion-2   Ready     <none>    6m        v1.11.2
     cmsruciotest-mzvha4weztri-minion-3   Ready     <none>    6m        v1.11.2

-## Install helm if needed
+## Install or upgrade helm if needed

-Download helm using instructions at https://docs.helm.sh/using_helm/#installing-helm and install it in your path like:
+You can download helm using instructions at https://docs.helm.sh/using_helm/#installing-helm and install it in your path.

-    mkdir $HOME/bin
-    export PATH=$PATH:$HOME/bin
+However CERN has recently added helm to the cluster.
+If you get a version incompatibility you may need to upgrade helm (in kubernetes) with

-    cp helm $HOME/bin
+    helm init --upgrade

 ## Setup helm if needed